 When you need to request a schedule change, you're going to want your ex to be cooperative.
 (But it's important not to go overboard, as they might grow more inflexible in return.)
 At the same time, you don't want to be taken advantage of if they constantly presume visits can be rescheduled.
 Set firm boundaries with one another when it comes to making adjustments to the child visitation schedule and everyone will benefit.

-Write the schedule down.
+Put the schedule on paper.
 Your parenting time routine should be something you both agree with and can maintain over time.
 This doesn't mean that there will never be changes, but you don't want to do something completely different each week.
 Your kids have a right to know when they can expect to see their parents, and you should know when your children will be with you.
 Sticking to a consistent schedule can make the transition between your home and your ex's home easier for your children.

 The following guidelines provide an example of the language you can use to set appropriate boundaries while still being supportive of your ex's relationship with your child.
 These guidelines should be added to your written parenting plan or communicated in writing:

 - In the event that I need to reschedule, I will contact you at least 24 hours before our scheduled parent-child visitation.

 - I will reschedule only for a true emergency or a mandatory work-related conflict.